Mahin556/git/git-intro.md

 what is git?
 ```
+- Tracker --> track the changes in the files
-Git is open-source distributed version control system (DVCS) which track and manage the changes in code base.
+- Git is open-source distributed version control system (DVCS) which track and manage the changes in code base.
-We can use Git privately as well as publically.
+- We can use Git privately as well as publically.
-Git was developed by Linus Torvalds in 2005 for Linux kernel development.
+- Git was developed by Linus Torvalds in 2005 for Linux kernel development.
 ```

 what is github?